-Short-range high-resolution automotive radar in 77.5-78 GHz.
-Globally harmonized regulatory framework to prevent collisions
+Short-range automotive radar in 77.5-78 GHz.
+Globally harmonized regulatory framework to prevent collisions.
+WP 5A and 5C advance it -12-

-WRC-15 Main Results: Aviation and Avionics
+WRC-15 Main Results: Aviation and Avionics (WP 5B)

-- 1. Unmanned aircraft systems (UAS) WRC-15 opened the way for the development by ICAO of worldwide standards for UAS, and identified regulatory conditions to such systems - 2.
-Wireless Avionics Intra-Communications (WAIC)
+1. Unmanned aircraft systems (UAS)

+WRC-15 opened the way for the development by ICAO of worldwide standards for UAS, and identified regulatory conditions to such systems

-RF to allow for the heavy and expensive wiring used in aircraft to be replaced by wireless systems (Fly By Wireless) - 3.
+- 2. Wireless Avionics Intra-Communications (WAIC) RF to allow for the heavy and expensive wiring used in aircraft to be replaced by wireless systems (Fly By Wireless) - 3.
 Global flight tracking for civil aviation RF for global flight tracking in civil aviation for improved safety.
-1087.7-1092.3 MHz has been allocated to aeronautical mobile-satellite service (Earth-to-space) for reception by space stations of Automatic Dependent Surveillance-Broadcast (ADS-B) emissions from aircraft transmitters, to report position of aircraft
+1087.7-1092.3 MHz has been allocated to aeronautical mobile-satellite service (Earth-to-space) for reception by space stations of Automatic Dependent Surveillance-Broadcast (ADS-B) emissions from aircraft transmitters, to report position of aircraft -13- power limits for earth stations in the mobile-satellite service, meteorological-satellite service and Earth exploration-satellite service in 401- 403 MHz and 399.9-400.05 MHz;